Water safety – the focus of applied research

 - Pulp & paper

 Kuopio Water Cluster provides access to specialised laboratories, experts, and assisting personnel from all partnering organisations.
 Laboratory scale tests are combined with custom-made, containerised pilot-scale test-rigs allowing for rapid on-site demonstrations.
 KWC is ongoing during 2019 – 2021. https://kuopiowatercluster.com/

 KOKOEKO – Current Waste Management Issues; Seminars

-The KOKOEKO seminars are organised annually with an aim to bring together experts in the waste man-agement and environment sectors and help them reach a sustainable future together.
-The aim is to pro-vide information, visions and solutions in view of the challenges in the waste management and recycling sectors.
-The target groups are e.g. municipalities, authorities, business life, education and research insti-tutes.
-The seminars also enable increased interaction between businesses and municipalities by providing them with networking possibilities.
+The KOKOEKO seminars were organised annually with an aim to bring together experts in the waste man-agement and environment sectors and help them reach a sustainable future together.
+The aim was to provide information, visions and solutions in view of the challenges in the waste management and recycling sectors.
+The target groups were e.g. municipalities, authorities, business life, education and research institutes.
+The seminars also enabled increased interaction between businesses and municipalities by providing them with networking possibilities.